What Is Fentanyl Made From? Main Ingredients, Cutting Agents, and Adulterants

 The Chemical Formula and Its Analogues

 These clandestine labs are also beginning to produce carfentanil, a drug used as an elephant tranquilizer in veterinary medicine.
 Other forms that may appear on the black market include acetylfentanyl and furanylfentanyl.
-This process without appropriate oversight makes fentanyl and its analogues especially dangerous.
-People who abuse fentanyl, accidentally or intentionally to get high, are at great risk of overdosing on this drug.
+This unregulated process makes fentanyl and its analogues especially dangerous.4

 Fentanyl Is a Deadly Cutting Agent